 While the Law School’s Career & Professional Development Center advertises numerous externship opportunities, students are also encouraged to develop their own externship placements.
 Ideally, the placements are with public interest organizations, governmental agencies, courts, or in corporate settings.
 Under special circumstances, private law firm placements may be approved.

-In all cases, an extern must be supervised by an attorney (or the equivalent) authorized to practice law in the jurisdiction in which the externship will be done.
+In all cases, an extern must be supervised by an experienced attorney (or the equivalent) authorized to practice law in the jurisdiction in which the externship will be done.

 We maintain a comprehensive list of all the Externship placements to date, which is a good place to start.
 In addition, some employers post Externship positions and you can find those in our job postings.
 We have also assembled a list of some possible placements from a variety of sources.